 5. What kind of funds will my money be going into?

 Your money will predominantly be in Vanguard index mutual funds.
 You will be transitioned into the portfolio option that most closely matches your current portfolio.
+You can learn more about the underlying investments in the new portfolio by clicking here.

 6. What does this mean for me?